wmeimg2005/dreamtime/README.md

 > ℹ When you update DreamTime it will only be necessary to download the file that contains the `CLI & GUI`, you can reuse the checkpoints (unless we tell you otherwise)

 ## F.A.Q.

-Q: Why does the program ask for firewall permissions?
+**Q: Why does the program ask for firewall permissions?**

 A: For now the GUI needs to create a local server on your computer to render the interface of the program, basically the GUI is a web browser.
 Yes I am aware that this method is "retarded" but it is temporary.
 No, it's not a virus, a botnet or anything like that, I'm not interested in your photos or your files.

+**Q: When I open the program, only a white page appears!**

+A: This can be caused by some program that interrupts the connection between the GUI and the interface server (see the question above), a VPN, Firewall or Antivirus can be the reason.

 ---